Wellness Tracker: What Your Smartwatch Says About Your Health

 However, new technology is emerging.
 Fitbit and Garmin, two types of smartwatches I’ll talk about later, have developed an app that tracks burned calories as you move, breathe, and during regular activities on a daily basis.
 It’s a little more accurate because the technology works by using your BMR ( Basal Metabolic Rate), which is determined based on age, sex, weight, and other personal stats that you input into the app.

 Just as it can measure activity and calories burned, many new apps are surfacing that can track your diet and calorie intakes.
 I mentioned how you needed to connect your activity tracker to a third-party app to get an accurate measurement of calories in and calories out.
 That can get complicated and the results are not always accurate.
 Plus, I don’t advocate for strict calorie counting as long as you are eating a diet full of whole foods.

-The exciting part is that these diet trackers are advancing so much and can give you real insights on your diet such as micro- and macronutrients you’re getting, how much sugar your eating, and the amount of fat in your food.
+The exciting part is that these diet trackers are advancing so much and can give you real insights on your diet such as micro- and macronutrients you’re getting, how much sugar you’re eating, and the amount of fat in your food.
 Keep in mind, however, that these numbers are estimates and usually based on the recommended daily allowance (RDA) and not optimal levels.
-If possible, you should personalize your settings to meet optimal levels of nutrients for your sex, age and body type.
+If possible, you should personalize your settings to meet optimal levels of nutrients for your sex, age, and body type.

 Blood Oxygen Levels

 Finger pulse oximeters were at the forefront of the Covid-19 pandemic when it began.
 Oximeters measure oxygen saturation in your blood by measuring your pulse rate.4 A number of companies such as Apple, Garmin, and FitBit have developed apps for their smartwatches and wellness trackers that detect blood oxygen levels.